icco/traveling/list.md

 So you're going on a trip.
 Well, here is a list of stuff you probably need.

+This is based off of my trip to NYC on July 21st.
+This will need to be abstracted for future plans.

 ## Clothes

  * 4 T-Shirts